Columbus Division of Police: Budget and Retirements

 The City of Columbus spent $359 million on the department in 2020, including $332 million in personnel costs.
 This is contrasted by Cleveland at $218 million and Cincinnati at $151 million.
 The city has spent about $300 million each year on the department.
 2019 costs include $345 million for police, $266 million for fire, $40 million in development (planning, housing, administration, etc.) $24 million for the health department, $5 million for the neighborhoods department, $40 million for recreation and parks, $31 million for trash collection, and about $31 million on its municipal court.

-The department operates six aircraft, including five helicopters.
+The department operates four aircraft, including four helicopters.
 The fleet costs $6.55 million a year.
 The cost of the fleet equals the base salaries for 70 police officers at the top of the nine-year union step schedule of $92,934 a year.
 Along with the commander of the helicopter unit, there are 20 pilots.
 In 2021, the unit stirred controversy when one of its helicopters spelled CPD in flight, as viewed in a flight-tracker.

 In 2010 media reports indicated that some officers were becoming millionaires in retirement.
 Sworn Officers retirements are managed by a state agency, Ohio Police & Fire Retirement Fund (OP&F).
 Police Officers and Firefighters have the ability to enroll in the Deferred Retirement Option Plan (DROP).
 The program allows members to enter the retirement process while still employed by their municipalities.
 Retirement funds are deferred for up to eight years.
 After leaving full time employment members have access to these funds.
 Members living to age 78 may be eligible to collect an estimated $3.25 million through the program, with only $74,000 contributed from the officer.

 The Deferred Retirement Option Plan (DROP) was requested by the Ohio Chief of Police and Ohio Fire Chiefs (associations) as a means to retain trained and seasoned employees.
 This optional benefit allows members who are eligible to retire to stay on duty serving their communities for up to eight years.
 Although different opinions exist concerning the DROP program it has allowed for retention of firefighters and police officers that would have otherwise not been replaced due to budgetary concerns.
 The program is administered by the Police & Fire Retirement Fund (OP&F) and is managed as a budget neutral option and periodically reviewed for renewal by the board.

 OP&F was created in 1965 in an effort to consolidate 454 local public safety pension funds across Ohio.
 Currently OP&F serves approximately 27,000 active members and more than 30,000 retirees and their beneficiaries.
 The fund receives monies from active member and their employers.
 Those funds are invested and proceeds are distributed as benefits to retirees and other beneficiaries.
 The OP&F Board of Directors consist of Active & Retired police officers and firefighters as well as appointed members representing the State of Ohio.

 In 2024, Officer Adam Banks was determined to be Columbus’ top paid employee with an earnings total of $349,699.44 of which $204,143.15 was overtime.